 Here is more information about how to say goodbye with tact and professionalism.

 Tell Your Boss First

-Saying goodbye to co-workers via email is typically best.
+Saying goodbye to coworkers via email is typically best.
 You do not need to send official business letters.
-Email allows you to say goodbye as soon as possible, eliminating days spent responding to individual “rumor mill” queries about whether you are leaving.
+Email allows you to say goodbye as soon as possible, eliminating days spent responding to individual “rumor mill” queries about whether and when you are leaving.